Bring structure and collaboration to every project

 How specifications work inside UpCodes

 Specifications live inside projects, so every document is tied to a real jurisdiction, code year, and building context.
-You open a project you can edit, move to the Specifications tab, and manage all of that project’s spec work from a single place.
+Open a Specification within a Project, and manage all of that project’s spec work from a single place.

-The editor is built for teams: you can draft and revise sections, comment and tag colleagues, and control who can view or edit each spec.
-Everything stays structured by division and section, so it’s easy to navigate, track changes over time, and keep projects aligned.
+The editor is built for teams: you can draft and revise sections, comment and tag colleagues, and control who can view, edit, or suggest changes within each spec.
+Everything stays structured by division and section, so it’s easy to navigate, track changes over time with section-level version control, and keep projects aligned.

 A built-in QA/QC view helps you spot broken references, empty sections, and unresolved decision points before a spec goes out the door.
 From there, you can resolve issues inline, then export polished Word or PDF packages for coordination, submittals, and record sets.